 It really is an impressive achievement.

 I have been hard at work all day adding to the hundreds of words that have been emerging since the residency began just under a month ago.
 It doesn’t feel like work in this studio, more like play.
-The ideas flow out in an arc like coloured silk scarves – pink, blue, orange, green - and I tug at them gently like a magician at the circus smoothing them down into the pages of my journal.
+The ideas flow out like a stream of coloured silk scarves on the breeze – pink, blue, orange, green - and I reach for them and smooth them down into the pages of my journal.

 Still the weather is hot, hot, hot and the light at 6.30 in the evening is Australian, pink and gold, making the dried grasses on the slope, through the mullioned window, a colour like clover honey.
-The tree canopies against the soft marshmallow sky shimmer and just now a little fantail, a piwakawaka, has landed lightly on a branch and is balancing on a tilt, the same as the slope.
-Her silhouette has a fan for a tail.
+The tree canopies against the soft marshmallow sky shimmer and just now a piwakawaka has landed lightly on a branch and is balancing on a tilt, the same as the slope.
+Its silhouette has a fan for a tail.

-I swear there is magic here at the Writing Centre on the slope above the harbour.
-I feel it in the air and find it in the pauses when I attend to the air shifting, the sun flashing on and off like a beacon, the red hot pokers and the Rosemary in the herb garden standing tall like a person, the moving shadows on the walls of the colonial cottage…
+I swear there is a kind of magic at work here at the Writers' Centre on the volcanic cone above the harbour.
+I find it in the quiet times when I attend to the moment, to the light dimming as the sun sinks and to the plants in the garden, red hot pokers and an upright Rosemary standing tall like people, their shadows falling on the walls of the colonial cottage…

 Again I feel grateful for this opportunity and for this moment.